Mary A. R. Marshall

 Mary Aydelotte Rice Marshall (June 14, 1921 – October 9, 1992) was an American civic activist, housewife and Democratic politician who represented Arlington, Virginia in the Virginia General Assembly for more than twenty years.

 Early and family life

-Born in Chicago, Illinois, where her father John Andrew Rice was teaching and studying at the University of Chicago, Marion Aydelotte Rice moved with her family to Nebraska, England and finally North Carolina, where her father helped found Black Mountain College in 1933.
+Born on June 14, 1921, in Chicago, Illinois, where her father John Andrew Rice was teaching and studying at the University of Chicago, Marion Aydelotte Rice moved with her family to Nebraska, England and finally North Carolina, where her father helped found Black Mountain College in 1933.
 Mary Rice attended Swarthmore College in Pennsylvania, where her mother's brother Frank Aydelotte was president, and graduated with highest honors.

 She met Roger Dureya Marshall when they were both working for the Alien Property Custodian Office in Washington, D.C. during World War II.
 They married in 1944 and had three daughters who survived them.